1Suspensive/Notes-App-API/README.md

 ## Development server

-Run `./mvnw spring-boot:run` for a dev server.
+Change database credentials in application.properties, then run `./mvnw spring-boot:run` for a dev server.
 Navigate to `http://localhost:8080/swagger-ui/index.html` to see the documentation.

 ## Deploy on Docker